 - chimney connector or fireplace glowing

 - roaring, rumbling noises

 - · loud cracking or banging sounds

-- metal warping
+- · metal warping

-- · chimney fire
+- chimney fire

-What to do if your stove is over-firing:
+What to do if your fireplace is over-firing:

-- Immediately close the door and air controls to reduce air supply to the fire. - If you suspect a chimney fire, call the fire department and evacuate your house. - Contact your local chimney professional and have your stove and stove pipe inspected for any damage. - Do not use your stove until the chimney professional informs you it is safe to do so. - Hearth & Home Technologies WILL NOT warranty stoves that exhibit evidence of over-firing.
-Evidence of over-firing includes, but is not limited to: - warped air tube - deteriorated refractory brick retainers - deteriorated baffle and other interior components
+- Immediately close the door and air controls to reduce air supply to the fire. - If you suspect a chimney fire, call the fire department and evacuate your house. - Contact your local chimney professional and have your fireplace and chimney inspected for any damage. - Do not use your fireplace until the chimney professional informs you it is safe to do so. - Hearth & Home Technologies WILL NOT warranty fireplaces that exhibit evidence of over-firing.
+Evidence of over-firing includes, but is not limited to: - warped air tube - deteriorated refractory brick - deteriorated baffle and other interior components